2nd and 3rd DUI Offense in New Jersey, What to Know

 While a second offense is tough, with significant fines and potential for jail time, a third offense -- one within 10 years of the second -- is even worse.
 There is a $1,000 fine and a mandatory 180-day jail term, of which up to 90 days may be served in an approved inpatient drug or alcohol rehabilitation program.
 Not to minimize the potential jail time and fines, perhaps the biggest penalty of the third offense is an eight-year forfeiture of your license, plus a mandatory ignition interlock during the forfeiture and for two to four years after restoration.

 Hopefully you’ll never find out how these penalties would affect your life.
-In today’s modern world with access to ride-sharing apps like Uber and Lyft it should be easy to avoid a DUI.
+With ride-sharing apps like Uber and Lyft a few taps away, avoiding a DUI is easier than it has ever been.
 If you are facing a DUI and related charges it's imperative that you seek out legal advice to improve your chances of avoiding jail time.
 These charges are difficult to fight, and although New Jersey now permits plea agreements in DWI cases (a major change as of 2024), negotiating one requires experienced counsel.
 Don't make another mistake by attempting to face these charges alone.

 (800) 709-1131